edgyJackson/GoBattleNinja/README.md

 ## SQL Style
 - Primary keys will be named 'ID'
-- Foreign Keys will include the table and ID where it came from - "ChemicalID"
+- Foreign Keys will include the table and ID where it came from - "PokemonID"
-- Constraints will be sperated by a '_' - "Form_FK_Chemical"
+- Constraints will be sperated by a '_' - "Pokemon_FK_Matchups"

 ## GIT
 - Use separate feature branches.